Razorfang/MyGentoo/README.md

 ...
 ```

 The star means this is your currently selected profile.
-I will be using the **hardened** profile.
+I will be using the default profile.
 To select it, I will run:
 ```
-eselect profile set 3
+eselect profile set 1
-# Or whatever number corresponds to basic hardened profile.
+# Or whatever number corresponds to basic profile.
 ```

 After selecting a profile, you must update the system's *@world set*, which is just all the packages a profile uses.
 You should also use this if you ever make any changes to the USE flag in your make.conf.